v1.0.0 · Open Source · MIT License

 HuggingFace Integration

 Auto-loads MMLU and TruthfulQA from HF Hub with local caching.
-Dataset is also published on HuggingFace for easy reuse.
+Dataset also published on HuggingFace for easy reuse.

 datasets library